Philippus/elastic4s/README.md

 val client = ElasticClient.transport(uri)
 ```

-If you need to pass settings to the client, then you need to invoke remote() with a settings object.
+If you need to pass settings to the client, then you need to invoke `transport` with a settings object.
 For example to specify the cluster name (if you changed the default then you must specify the cluster name).

 ```scala